How to replace a band saw tire

 This DIY repair guide shows how to replace the tire on a band saw.
 The band saw tire stretches tightly around the drive wheel, to protect the blade from touching the wheel directly.
 The tire grips the blade as the blade rotates around the wheels.
 If the tire stretches or wears out, it no longer grips the blade well, and the blade won’t turn or could slip off the wheel.
-Replace a loose or damaged band saw with the manufacturer-approved replacement part.
+Replace a loose or damaged band saw with the manufacturer-approved band saw part.

 Follow the steps in this repair guide and video to replace the tire on Craftsman, Rikon, Wen, Ryobi, Tradesman and Powertec band saws.